ALBA-Synchrotron/MARTApp/src/README.md

 # About MARTApp's code

+In order to make this software open source and accessible for inspection, improvement, or modification, the application source code is available here.
+However, if you are not a developer, we recommend using the Docker image.

 MARTApp is based on two python packages: `sdm-mistral`, which is the core and has the different used pipelines; and `martapp`, which only manages the application's front-end.

-Currently, `sdm-mistral` is under re-implementation (the pipelines themself will remain the same), and the version here is just a fraction of the whole package.
-We are working on the publication of the full code and the published code here should only be used for illustrative purposes.
+To use this code, please, create the required conda environment with the `environment.yml` file and install [artis-tomo](https://github.com/ALBA-Synchrotron-Methodology/artis_tomo), [sdm-mistral](./sdm-mistral/), and [martapp](./martapp/) packages.
+Then, simply call `martapp` in the command line.

+To have full access to the application you will need to have [IMOD](https://bio3d.colorado.edu/imod/) (for some alignment algorithms) and [MATLAB Runtime 2017](https://es.mathworks.com/products/compiler/matlab-runtime.html) (for some reconstruction algorithms) installed.
+We include MATLAB code compiled and non-compiled.

-Please, do not hesitate to contact us if you need a fully working version of the code for further development.
+Please, do not hesitate to contact us if you need help with the installation or if you find a bug.